How to Pose for Professional Headshots

 Part of the success of this part of a business is found in mastering the situation and controlling it professionally.
 It starts earlier than you may realize.
 Your website needs to show the results of these techniques.
 Convert the stress of “gotta get a picture made” to “these folks (subjects on the website) look pretty good and comfortable”.
 Numerous examples need to be on display so the customer sees the outcome of spending the time with you to arrive at the successful image.
 Outdo their expectation.

 I have photographed numerous folks that as we make exposures I pick up on the feel they have that, maybe, they’ve had a picture made before and they don’t want to smile.
 Something about their teeth or eyes or …. something someone said about their expression.
 And then as we shoot and they loosen these self-restrictions, they give that happy look.
 When that slightly successful, confident look is selected, I feel great.
-We’ve given a preview as a choice, they thought they shouldn’t show.
-They did!
+We’ve given a preview as a choice, they thought they shouldn’t show something about themselves.
+They did anyway!
 It worked.

 The goal is to show qualities in your subject through your work…the headshot.
 To describe the headshot you may use the terms happy, helpful, interested in interacting, organized, and professional.
 You may recognize these terms describing what people want to show in applying for a new job or in acquiring a new client.

 This is quite possibly the quickest money you’ve made in your photography business.
 The client shows.
 You chat a bit.
 Move to the set.
 Make some shots.
-The client exits with confidence all is good.
-You have a new friend.
+The client exits with confidence and all is good.
+You have a new client and friend.